saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 ![](final-writeup_files/figure-gfm/size-1.png)<!-- -->

+The above plot demonstrates that the most common Size type is “Less than 100 MB” with more than 6000 of the applications being of that Size.

 ##### Installs

 ![](final-writeup_files/figure-gfm/installs-1.png)<!-- -->

+Given the above plot, the most common number of installs within the dataset is 100,000 or Greater.

 ##### Price

 ![](final-writeup_files/figure-gfm/price-1.png)<!-- -->

+Given the above plot, the most common Price for the applications whithin the dataset is “Free”.
+For our analysis, we decided to use the variable `Price` because it has more levels and is a more specific classification of the price of the applications than `Type` which just indicated free or paid.

 ##### Content Rating

 ![](final-writeup_files/figure-gfm/cr-1.png)<!-- -->

+Given the above plot, the most common content rating is “Everyone” within the dataset.

 ##### Android Version

 ![](final-writeup_files/figure-gfm/and-plot-1.png)<!-- -->

+Given the above plot, within the dataset, the most common Android Version is 1-5.

 ![](final-writeup_files/figure-gfm/datesince-plot-1.png)<!-- -->

+    ## # A tibble: 1 x 3
+    ##   `median(date_since)` `max(date_since)` `IQR(date_since)`
+    ##   <drtn>               <drtn>                        <dbl>
+    ## 1 92 days              3001 days                       363

+Given the above plot, for 50% of the observations it has been greater than 92 days since the last update and for the other 50% of the observations, it has been less than 92 days since the last update.

 #### Bivariate Analysis